 Biennial Conference: The International CHARGE Syndrome Conference is held every two years.
 The purpose of the conference is to bring together families and professionals who have a common interest in CHARGE syndrome in order to discuss the latest medical, educational, and advocacy information available and to share experiences for mutual support.
-There are scholarships available to assist those families attending their first conference.
+There are scholarships available to assist families.
 Please check the Conference Information Page for information about prior and upcoming conferences.